chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

       set initial refinement   = 3
   end

 The ``type`` specifies the mesh format used.
 We use the ``hyper_shell`` mesh generated from the dea.II `GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_ .
 This GridGenerator generates the mesh of the interstice between two co-centric cylinder.
 The arguments of this grid type are the position of center of the cylinders (``0, 0``), the inner cylinder radius (`0.25`), the outer cylinder radius (`1`) and the number of subdivision in the azimuthal direction (`4`).
-All arguments are seperated by ``:``.
-We set ``colorize=true`` and this sets the ID of the inner cylinder to ``0`` and of the outer cylinder to ``1``.
+All arguments are separated by ``:``.
+We set ``colorize=true`` and this sets the boundary ID of the inner cylinder to ``0`` and of the outer cylinder to ``1``.

 The last parameter specifies the ``initial refinement`` of the grid.
-Most deal.ii grid generators contain a minimal number of cells.
-The *hyper_shell* mesh is made of a four cells.
+Most deal.II grid generators contain a minimal number of cells.
+The *hyper_shell* mesh is made of four cells.
 Indicating an ``initial refinement=3`` implies that the initial mesh is refined 3 times.
 In 2D, each cell is divided by 4 per refinement.
 Consequently, the final grid is made of 256 cells.

 Boundary conditions